TOAST-DOCS/Compute/en/identity-api.md

 ## Common Preparations

 ### Check API Endpoints
-TOAST Infrastructure Service API provides different endpoints for each type and region.
+NHN Cloud Infrastructure Service API provides different endpoints for each type and region.
 However, the Identity API provides the same endpoint in all regions.

 | Type | Region | Endpoint |
 |---|---|---|